 Why family rituals might change

-When things change a lot, some family rituals and routines might need to change too.
+As your children get older, or when things change a lot, some family rituals might need to change too.

 Maybe your son no longer wants to be kissed goodbye in the schoolyard or your daughter wants to read her own bedtime stories.
 Bedtime could be getting later and later as your child gets older, or you might be about to have another baby.
 You and your partner might separate, or you might meet a new partner who becomes part of your life.

-Being open to changing your family’s existing rituals and routines or suggesting new ones is a good idea as family needs change over time.
+Being open to changing your family’s existing rituals or suggesting new ones is a good idea as family needs change over time.
+It’s also good to think about the rituals you’d like to keep.

 Tips for changing family rituals

-Although you might love baking cakes with your son on Saturday afternoons, he might want to hang out with his friends.
-Talk with him about what he’d enjoy doing with you instead.
-Be ready to try new ways of spending time together.
+Sometimes new rituals involve finding new ways of spending time together.
+For example, you might love baking cakes with your child on Saturday afternoons, but he wants to hang out with his friends or has sporting commitments.
+In this situation, you could talk with your child about what he’d enjoy doing with you instead.

 - the maximum the activity can cost